EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    :name: static_BR_extraction

    Settings for extracting the different emission channels depending on the excitation cycle.

+In the second step, we loaded the data of the red detection channel via :code:`File > Load Image Data > 2nd channel` and selected the files.
+Next, we provided the experimental settings (:numref:`static_BR_extraction`, B) leaving the specified interframe time of 52.2 ms and the excitation cycle of BR unchanged.
+We chose the red excitation cycle by selecting the right position of the slider, and finished the read-in process by selecting the red detection channel by pressing the R button.

 .. _manual2:
 Manual data analysis and correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~